Dilipkumar Roy: Early life and education

-Romain Rolland and Dilipkumar Roy
+Romain Rolland

 In his diary, Inde, Romain Rolland speaks of Roy frequently.
 He records Roy's first visit on 23 August 1920: "...His is no ordinary intelligence...
 A young man, tall and well-built, (...) in his complexion the orange-brown of a Créole features, except for the lips..."
 Talking about his songs, Rolland mentions, "Especially a religious song by Tansen...
 I find there some affinity with Gregorian melodies and, furthermore, with the Greek hymns that had been at the very source (...)"
 And Rolland goes on: "By listening to the popular melodies one is better able to grasp the pure and natural genius of the Hindu race.
 Dilipkumar Roy sings some of them, so charmingly, delicately, cheerfully, poetically, exhibiting such a mastery of rhythm - that they could just as well be popular songs of our own (...)
 One realizes - how popular art admits far fewer boundaries than sophisticated art."
 And about Dilip's voice: "He sings with nasal intonations and his voice reaches quite high, with a singular suppleness in the ceaseless blossoming of vocal improvisations and ornaments..."

 On 24 October 1927, Romain Rolland describes another visit from Roy: "He belongs to a type which is the best of aristocratic India."
 On listening to an old hymn to the goddess Kali sung by Roy, Rolland mentions: "It is simply captivating, an overflow of passion that implores, laments, reaches fever pitch, subsides, from soprano to bass notes (...) and begins again, with doubled and exacting ecstasy..."